SST is a collection of npm packages that allow you to create a serverless app.

 handler function in

 export here as well.
 SST also transpiles your function code.

 Your SST app also includes a config file in

 The stage and the region are defaults for your app and can be overridden using the

 --region options.
 The name is used while prefixing your stack and resource names.

-SST automatically lints your CDK and Lambda function code using ESLint.
-The lint option allows you to turn this off.
+For TypeScript apps, SST also automatically type checks your CDK and Lambda function code using tsc.
+The typeCheck option allows you to turn this off.